-The manager of the Funds is Eastspring Investments (Singapore) Limited, (the "Manager"), whose registered office is at 10 Marina Boulevard #32-01 Marina Bay Financial Centre Tower 2, Singapore 018983.
+The Manager of PRULink Emerging Market Income Bond Fund and PRULink Greater China Fund is Eastspring Investments (Singapore) Limited, (the "Manager"), whose registered office is at 10 Marina Boulevard #32-01 Marina Bay Financial Centre Tower 2, Singapore 018983.
 The Manager is regulated by the Monetary Authority of Singapore.

 The Manager was incorporated in Singapore in 1994 and is Eastspring's Singapore office.
 The Manager has been managing discretionary funds since 1995.
-The Manager manages \$\$196.12 billion of which approximately \$\$166.88 billion are discretionary funds managed in Singapore as at 31 December 2019.
+The Manager manages S\$196.12 billion of which approximately S\$166.88 billion are discretionary funds managed in Singapore as at 31 December 2019.